Voices of Change

 I’m putting college ahead of another pregnancy.

 Nineteen-year-old Pamela has cerebral palsy from being born preterm at 23 weeks.
 She was a NICU “Miracle Baby” and then a “Miracle Child” for the Children’s Miracle Network.
 Despite the odds stacked against her, Pamela has met with success in life: she’s married, in school and had a baby last year.
 Given her medical history, Pamela wants to make certain she doesn’t get pregnant a second time until she is physically and mentally ready.
-The problem?
-Her insurer doesn’t cover contraception.
-However, through New Morning’s program, Pamela was able to receive an IUD, which she would have otherwise been unable to afford.
+Through New Morning’s program, Pamela was able to receive an IUD, which she would have otherwise been unable to afford.
 Now she is protected from having an unwanted pregnancy for up to 10 years.

 I’m married but not ready for baby #2.

 Courtney has been without healthcare insurance for several years.
-She makes too much money to qualify for lower-cost insurance through the marketplace, but doesn’t make enough money to afford a few hundred dollars in healthcare payments every month.
-Interested in more affordable birth control, Courtney visited a partner-clinic that not only saved her hundreds in office visit costs, but also made low-cost birth control available.
-“It was nice to be trusted and receive help in continuing to manage my choices about my body,” Courtney said.
+Interested in affordable birth control, she visited a partner clinic that not only saved her hundreds in office visit costs, but also made low-cost birth control available.
+“It was nice to be trusted and receive help in continuing to manage my choices about my body,” she said.

 Without insurance I can’t afford birth control.